robin-na/robin-na.github.io/index.md

 ## About Me

-I am a first-year PhD student in [Information Technology](https://mitsloan.mit.edu/faculty/academic-groups/information-technology/about-us) at [MIT Sloan School of Management](https://mitsloan.mit.edu/), broadly interested in two streams of artificial intelligence (AI) in social science: one being machine learning as a tool for advancing quantitative research methodology and another being AI's implication in social power and attention economy.
+I am a rising second-year PhD student in [Information Technology](https://mitsloan.mit.edu/faculty/academic-groups/information-technology/about-us) at [MIT Sloan School of Management](https://mitsloan.mit.edu/), broadly interested in two streams of artificial intelligence (AI) in social science: one being machine learning as a tool for advancing research methodology and another being AI's implication in collective beliefs and social contagion.

 <!--
 In one stream, I explore how to advance research methodologies in social and organizational science through integrative/adaptive experiment and interpretable machine learning.
 This contributes to the second stream, which is to develop a better understanding of how the omnipresence of algorithmic decision-making influences our knowledge ecosystem.
 Optimistically, how can algorithms help us expand our knowledge by connecting the dots and revealing rich dimensions of subtleties previously less explored by humans?
 Pessimistically, how can algorithmic biases perpetuate social stratification or contribute to polarization and suboptimal collective performance? -->